 First off, I love the PetTech Remote-Controlled Dog Shock Collar.
 The 1200-yard range is well over my ½ mile rule of thumb.
 With this model, I don’t feel like my dog’s unfairly stuck in a small area.
 He has all the room he needs to get the exercise required for a healthy life.

 Its ability to withstand any scenario involving water makes swimming with my dog stress-free.
 Nothing’s worse than going to the beach and having to always worry about your dog bothering other people or chasing all the birds.
 With this shock collar, these two scenarios don’t even enter your mind.
-It’s the best waterproof dog training collar money can buy.
+It’s the best waterproof dog shock collar money can buy.

 The four training modes make my life as an overly cautious dog owner more manageable.
 I can set the stimulation to my preference level without having to worry about the shock becoming something I don’t have control over.